Which city is cheaper, Memphis or Gainesville?

-The average daily cost (per person) in Gainesville is $135, while the average daily cost in Memphis is $129.
+The average daily cost (per person) in Gainesville is $215, while the average daily cost in Memphis is $167.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Gainesville and Memphis in more detail.
+What follows is a categorical breakdown of travel costs for Gainesville and Memphis in more detail.

 Some typical examples of dining costs in Gainesville are as follows:

 Here are some examples of typical meal expenses from previous travelers to Memphis:

 For Memphis, here are some samples of tours and activities related to meals and dining experiences:

 Some typical examples of activities, tours, and entrance ticket prices in Gainesville are as follows:

 Some specific costs of activities, tours, and entrance tickets for Gainesville are as follows: